Fallacies About Skeptics

 Skeptics do not Base their Beliefs on Evidence

-Why are skeptics so set against psychic phenomena?
+Why are skeptics so set against belief in psychic phenomena and the afterlife?
 There are a

 number of reasons and they have very little to do with evidence.